Cost varies

 Exact cost depends on insurance, deductible, co-insurance, co-pay, procedure plan, facility, imaging, anesthesia plan, and whether other procedures are included.

-Not always.
-SERI minimally invasive bunionectomy is not built around permanent plates or screws in the classic technique, while hardware-heavy procedures may include proprietary implants.
+Not always. minimally invasive bunionectomy is not built around permanent plates or screws in the classic technique, while hardware-heavy procedures may include proprietary implants.
 Actual patient cost depends on insurance contracts, facility billing, and the procedure plan.

 Financing options may vary and should be confirmed with the office.
 Patients can call to ask about available payment or financing options.